How To Determine Your Ferrofluidic Seal Requirements

 Appropriate mounting nuts and washers is provided for standard nose-mount styles above 1/4-inch shaft diameter.
 The mounting hole diameter and nut preloading torque are listed in order to help avoid damage during installation.

-Application Environmental Requirements
+Understand Your Application Environmental Requirements

 Depending on the environment where your Ferrofluidic seal will operate, Ferrotec will recommend seal characteristics that help ensure your seal will function reliably and will perform optimally.
 Factors that need to be considered include: